tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 A schema can implement custom logic with *methods* -- user-defined functions that can be called on this schema.

-For example, this schema has a method that returns its fields merged in a URI string:
+For example, this schema has the ``format`` method that returns its fields merged in a URI string:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/config_schema_methods/http_api.lua
     :language: lua